CaDaBu/Analysis-of-Ohio-Congressional-Districts/Index.md

     ## [1] 1

 We are now ready to show you the triangulation function called tri.
-The function relys on the fact that every polygon can be decomposed into a triangle and a second polygon with strictly fewer edges.
+The function relies on the fact that every polygon can be decomposed into a triangle and a second polygon with strictly fewer edges.
 We identify the triangle by testing sets of three consecutive points in the polygon as test triangles.
 For a triangle to form a proper decomposition, it must